-He was excited yet a little bit dubious going into his class on his first day, but since then he has been absolutely fine and ran in every morning, almost without even saying goodbye!
+He was excited yet a little bit dubious going into his class on his first day; since then he has been absolutely fine and ran in every morning, almost without even saying goodbye!
 He’s been coming home at the end of the day telling us about what he’s been doing, who he’s been playing with, what he’s had for his lunch.
 I thought he had settled in really well.

 Before he started school, I was really anxious about him having to get the bus on his own.
 I was worried he wouldn’t know what to do when he got off, I was worried about the older kids; I used to be one, I know what they can be like!
-So on his first day going on the bus, I got on with him so I could show him the routine; I managed to get a lift home with another parent from the village.
-Since then he has been fine and he was really excited about getting the bus; so much so that a couple of days ago he got quite upset because his Daddy was off work so we took him in the car instead.
+So on his first day on the bus, I got on with him so I could show him the routine.
+I managed to get a lift home with another parent from the village.
+Since then he has been fine and he was really excited about getting the bus.
+So much so that a couple of days ago he got quite upset because his Daddy was off work so we took him in the car instead.
 He soon calmed down though when we promised the park and going through the car wash when we collected him!

 He was sat sobbing all the way to school which was heartbreaking.
 He did eventually calm down and even had a little smile on his face when we got to his classroom.
 As I said earlier, he has been absolutely fine at school and wasn’t bothered about me leaving him previously when I have managed to take him.
 But he really didn’t want me to leave today, and he was in hysterics again.
 It killed me leaving him after the start to our morning, but I knew I had to.
-I knew his teacher would take care of him though.
+I also knew his teacher would take care of him and his school anxiety.

-I had to call a taxi to get home; now I just need to wait the rest of the day out and try and keep busy.
+I had to call a taxi to get home.
+Now I just need to wait the rest of the day out and try and keep busy.
 I’m counting down the hours until I can hug my brave boy again and have a fun weekend with him.
 That is, before we begin what may turn out to be another stressful week of school.